cristianossd/leaderboard-crossfitgames-bahia-api/README.md

-# leaderboard-crossfitgames-bahia-api
+# Custom Crossfit Games Leaderboard API

-API for a custom Crossfit Games leaderboard of athletes from Bahia
+Specific for athletes from Bahia